sfc-gh-tmeacham/snowflake-propagate-column-comments/README.md

 This procedure relies on `SNOWFLAKE.CORE.GET_LINEAGE` and the `INFORMATION_SCHEMA` for each upstream database.
 To ensure proper execution, the procedure should be created and run by a role with `USAGE` on all upstream databases.

 For more information, see the [Snowflake documentation on `GET_LINEAGE`](https://docs.snowflake.com/en/sql-reference/functions/get_lineage-snowflake-core).
+Note that this feature requires Snowflake Enterprise Edition (or higher).

 ## Setup